-VCs discuss the opportunities – and challenges – in Pittsburgh’s startup ecosystem – TechCrunch
+VCs discuss the opportunities — and challenges — in Pittsburgh’s startup ecosystem – TechCrunch

 Peduto said growing the VC pipeline has been a focus during his time as mayor.

 “I think we’ve been able to convince investors from the coast that the companies don’t need to leave Pittsburgh in order to be highly successful and see their investment pay off,” he told TechCrunch.
-“However, I believe if we had more venture capital arriving here to help to take early-stage companies into that critical next stage of expansion, it would build off itself and it would excel growth in all of the industry cluster, significantly.”
+“However, I believe if we had more venture capital arriving here to help take early-stage companies into that critical next stage of expansion, it would build off itself and it would excel growth in all of the industry cluster, significantly.”